scipy-conference/scipy_proceedings/papers/jan_verschelde/phcpy.rst

 Polynomial homotopy continuation has also been adapted to the field of chemical engineering to locate critical points of multicomponent mixtures [SWM16]_, i.e. temperature and pressure satisfying a multi-phase equilibrium.

+A remarkable variety of systems of constraint also take on polynomial form, or can be approximated thereby, in various sciences.
+Diverse problems in the analysis of belief propagation (in graphical models) [KMC18]_, hyperbolic conservation laws (in PDEs) [HHS13]_, and vacuum moduli spaces (in supersymmetric field theory) [HHM13]_ have been addressed using polynomial homotopy continuation.

 Algebraic Kinematics
 --------------------

-Determining the reachable poses of a mechanism (in terms of fixed-length bones and various kinds of joint) is but one problem in applied algebraic geometry.
-Above, we have discussed an application of numerics to a counting problem.
-Following Wampler and Sommese [WS11]_, other geometric problems arising from robots include **analysis** of specific mechanisms e.g.:
+We have discussed an application of numerical methods to counting unique instances of rigid-body mechanisms.
+In fact, kinematics and numerical algebraic geometry have a close historical relationship.
+Following Wampler and Sommese [WS11]_, other geometric problems arising from robotics include **analysis** of specific mechanisms e.g.:

 * Motion decomposition - into assembly modes (of individual mechanisms) or subfamilies of mechanisms (with varying mobility)
 * Mobility analysis - degrees of freedom of a mechanism (sometimes exceptional), sometimes specific to certain configurations (e.g. gimbal lock)